Azure Environments

 1. Register the Azure resource providers for your subscription.

-2. Create an Azure VNet for the StreamSets Azure environment to use.
+2. Create an Azure VNet for the IBM StreamSets Azure environment to use.

 3. Configure the Azure credentials that Control Hub uses to access and provision resources in your Azure VNet.